Windsor railway station, Brisbane

-Windsor railway station is located on the Ferny Grove line in Queensland, Australia.
-It serves the Brisbane suburb of Windsor.
+Windsor is a railway station operated by Queensland Rail on the Ferny Grove line.
+It opened in 1921 and serves the Brisbane suburb of Windsor.
+It is a ground level station, featuring one island platform with two faces.

 History

 The Enoggera branch railway line opened on 5 February 1899, but, while the Windsor railway station had been planned, it was not constructed until 1921.

 Services

-Windsor station is served by all stops Ferny Grove line services from Ferny Grove to Roma Street, Park Road, Coopers Plains and Beenleigh.
+Windsor station is served by all stops Ferny Grove line services from Ferny Grove to Roma Street, Boggo Road (formerly Park Road), Coopers Plains and Beenleigh.